albinvar/smart-lock-uno/README.md

 It's important to note that all processing tasks are specifically done at the operating system level.
 This means that the Arduino board only acts as a pass-through for the RFID tags, and all authentication and decision-making processes are handled on the computer.
 This approach offers more flexibility and security compared to using an RFID reader with an embedded authentication system.

-## Website API (Flask)
+## Web API (Flask)

-The Website API is an additional authentication method that runs on a separate thread and uses a Flask-based API.
+The Web API is an additional authentication method that runs on a separate thread and uses a Flask-based API.
 Its codes are located in the `src/website.py` file.
-The Website API listens actively on a specific port for requests and uses requests to communicate with the API.
+The Web API listens actively on a specific port for requests and uses requests to communicate with the API.
 The Website API is accessible via a local server, but it is recommended to use port forwarding tools like `ngrok` to access it from the wide area network.

 The Website API requires a token to authorize each request, ensuring that only authenticated users can access the API.
 Unlike other authentication methods, the Website API does not have a delay to keep the solenoid lock unlocked.
 Instead, the lock is enabled only when a specific lock action request is received.